JunHe LLP

 Regulation of artificial intelligence, algorithms, new technologies and new applications

-The CAC is making overall planning and coordinating relevant competent authorities to promote the work of personal information protection, including but not limited to formulating specialized rules and standards for personal information protection for new technologies and applications such as face recognition and artificial intelligence.
+The CAC is making overall planning and coordinating relevant competent authorities to promote the work of personal information protection, including but not limited to formulating specialised rules and standards for personal information protection for new technologies and applications such as face recognition and artificial intelligence.
 The supervision on artificial intelligence, algorithms, new technologies and new applications is a new trend in China and the PRC authorities put more attention on how to protect personal information and data security in new technologies and new applications.
 Multinationals providing the products or services in respect of above-mentioned new technologies or new application should closely monitor the progress of new regulations in China.